hazbo/community/README.md

 This is just a very basic example, but it can be used in all sorts of ways.

+### Extended
+We can also choose whether or not each time we `get` our community object, whether or not it is a new instance of that class, or a shared one, meaning it will only ever instantiate one instance of that class which will be stored in your container.

+    $community->set('world', function() {
+        return new World();
+    }, true);

+Passing in true (above) will tell community that we want to instantiate a new instance of that class each time we use the `get` method, where as leaving it blank:

+    $community->set('world', function() {
+        return new World();
+    });

+Will just les us use the same instance of that object each time.

 ### Notes
 Each object will only actually be created inside the container when we need to use it, as appose to when it is initially assigned.